ASolod82/WebApplication1/README.md

 # WebApplication1
-net core as a windows service + consul which restart yourself if configuration updated
+net core as a windows service + consul which restart yourself if configuration updated.